rortizmerino/haplotyping/docs/software/software.md

 # Software

-Here you will find general info about Software

 Most software used in this project was installed and run trough conda environments.
-Please check the conda documentation in their source page.
+Please check the [conda documentation](https://docs.conda.io/en/latest/) in their source page.
 Below are listed environment names and tools installed within them.
 Tools and environments are then used, mentioned and linked within the other sections in this repository.

 ## Conda